sparklingsparklers/yotpo-ds/README.md

 ``stylesheet.scss`` (on the widget) - is a CSS file for the DS pages

-``variables.scss`` (loaded on the widget) - holdes all difault variables, this variables will be over written by user settings in the actual widget.
+``variables.scss`` (loaded on the widget) - holds all difault variables, this variables will be over written by user settings in the actual widget.

 ``yotpo.scss`` (not loaded on the widget) - simulates the way the widget loads it CSS.